Weekly update of Isle of Wight Covid-19 figures: Positive tests, deaths, age breakdown and hospitalisations

-Week 4 covers deaths that occurred up to 29th January 2021 but were registered up to 6th February 2021.
+Week 5 covers deaths that occurred up 5th February 2021 but were registered up to 13th February 2021.

 Positive tests